Sweden Southern Sweden

 Dunkers Culture House is right next to the water in Helsingborg.

-Who would have thought that there is a tropical beach this close to a Swedish city?
+Who would have thought there is even a “tropical” beach this close to a Swedish city?

-A little further north (a few hundred metres from the city centre) is Örestrandsbadet which is a larger beach.
+A bit further north, only a few hundred metres from the city centre, you will find Örestrandsbadet, which is a larger beach with more space.

 Tropical Beach in Helsingborg